 - The targeted funding program(s), associated funding level(s), and timeline for pursuit.

 - The extent that the CoBRA grant support is vital for the collaboration.

 - Whether or not the collaboration between faculty PIs is new, where new teaming is prioritized.

 - The extent to which the CoBRA grant funding will enhance the competitiveness in securing external funding.

 Upon award, you must submit the following information to the UT Dallas Office of Research and Innovation:

-- Within 12 months of receiving the award: A two-page progress report including research outcomes, other outcomes (manuscripts submitted/presented, conferences, etc.), and progress toward securing external funding.
+- Within 12 months of receiving the award: A three-page max progress report including research outcomes, other outcomes (manuscripts submitted/presented, conferences, etc.), and progress toward securing external funding.
 If either research progression or plans toward submission of proposals for external funding has been impacted, a clear explanation for the delay and a mitigation plan is required.

 - Upon request: Provide a brief presentation at UT Dallas during a research symposium or other event to highlight the CoBRA grant impact.

 - Recipients will serve on Seed Grant review panels as requested.
 By accepting an award, recipients agree to score and provide written comments on assigned proposals before the review deadline and participate in in-person review meetings.